denislins/scrollmenu/README.md

 ## Compatibility

-Tested in Chrome, Firefoxn Safari, IE11 and Edge.
+Tested in Chrome, Firefox, Safari, IE11 and Edge.
 Please open an issue if you find some sort of bug.

 Also, please note that we probably won't support IE9-, mainly because they lack support for the history API.